kar-dim/Watermarking-GPU/README.md

 - [inih](https://github.com/jtilly/inih)

 For building the project, the below must be installed:
 - OpenCL implementation: AMD APP SDK 3.0 (or Nvidia CUDA Toolkit which includes OpenCL support for NVIDIA GPUs).
 Must be included in default include path.
-If AMD APP SDK 3.0 is used, occurrences of "cl.hpp" in code should be replaced with "cl2.hpp"
+If AMD APP SDK 3.0 is used, the preprocessor macro `__NVIDIA__` should be removed.
 - CUDA implementation: NVIDIA CUDA Toolkit.
 - LibPNG (can be installed from Visual Studio marketplace).
 - ArrayFire should be installed globally, with default installation options.
 Environment Variable "AF_PATH" will be defined automatically.